NORDIC STOCKS - Factors to watch on Aug 8

 ** For the latest news on Nordic stock price moves double click on

-Additional reporting by Copenhagen, Oslo and Stockholm newsrooms $1 = 0.7508 euros $1 = 5.5985 Danish crowns Reporting by Helsinki Newsroom
+Additional reporting by Copenhagen, Oslo and Stockholm newsrooms $1 = 0.7508 euros Reporting by Helsinki Newsroom